narf9995/CARPS/README.md

 ## Premise:
-Could a narrative-focused RPG be created using craps odds (results of 2d6 summed) with mixed/complex interpretation of the results, while staying easy-to-read & simple for new players to understand?
+Could a narrative-focused RPG be created using street craps odds (results of 2d6 summed) with mixed/complex interpretation of the results, while staying easy-to-read & simple for new players to understand?

 # Core Concepts / Goals